michael-sumner/go-make-things/content/products/training.md

 noTitle: true
 ---

-<h1 class="no-padding-top no-margin-bottom h5 text-sans">Custom JavaScript Training</h1>
+<h1 class="no-padding-top no-margin-bottom h5 text-sans">JavaScript Training for Teams</h1>
-<p class="text-xlarge margin-bottom-small text-serif">Level-up your team's JavaScript skills.</p>
+<p class="text-xlarge margin-bottom-small text-serif">Give your team the skills they need to get more done with limited resources.</p>

-<p><span class="text-large">A mix of self-paced courses, hands-on workshops, and mentoring customized to fit you and your teams unique needs.</span></p>
+<p><span class="text-large">Team training is a cost-effective way to grow and retain the team you have during these challenging economic times.</span></p>

 <p class="margin-bottom-large"><a class="btn" href="#ready-to-buy">Get in Touch &rarr;</a></p>